Labour Party HOLD

 We have contacted all the candidates to ask them about why they are standing and what their policies are.
 We will publish their answers as they send them in so keep checking back to compare answers and make your choice.

-We also held an online hustings meeting on Monday 25 April.
-You can watch it here:
+We held an online hustings meeting on Thursday 27 April at 7pm, you can watch a recording of the meeting here:

 Peter Richard ANDREWS